 Although a party injured in a commercial vehicle collision could receive a hefty sum for damages, depending on the surrounding circumstances and extent of injuries, the court may reduce the amount awarded if the injured party contributed to their harm.
 According to the state’s modified comparative negligence rule under Official Code of Georgia Annotated (O.C.G.A.) § 51-12-33, if the injured party is 49 percent or less at fault, they may still recover damages in a reduced amount depending on their percentage of liability.
 If the injured party is 50 percent at fault, then they will be barred from recovering damages from the accident.

-The types of recoverable damages an individual could sustain following a truck accident includes economic, non-economic, and in rare instances, punitive damages.
+The types of recoverable damages following a truck accident include economic, non-economic, and in rare instances, punitive damages.
 This could include compensation for pain and suffering, medical expenses, loss of enjoyment of life, mental anguish, and lost wages.
 A local truck accident attorney could help determine the probability of fault of the injured party to figure out and prepare to argue against any anticipated reductions to compensation awarded.

 With the rise of commercial trucks on the roadway, there is also an increase in the number of truck accidents.
 Collisions with these oversized vehicles may cause devastating damage to those involved and carry a higher risk of fatality for all motorists involved.